 Official languages are Nyanja (Chichewa), Tumbuka, and English.
 Books on basic Chichewa are available on Amazon.com.
-The 2015 students left a Chichewa book on site; it may still be there for you!
+The 2015 students left a Chichewa book on site; there are still some books there as well!
 Most people with higher education will be able to speak some English.